unlock-protocol/docs/developers/smart-contracts/lock-api/hooks/README.md

 It contains 2 main functions

 1. `keyPurchasePrice` which is used to determine the purchase price before issuing a transaction.
-2. `onKeyPurchase` which is called with every time a key is sold
+2. `onKeyPurchase` which is called every time a key is sold

 The `ILockKeyPurchaseHook` contract interface describes the parameters of each functions (from, recipient, original price, price paid, etc), so the hook can be properly implemented.